-There are many different drinks that are popular in Germany.
-Some are native to the land and others have migrated to Germany and have become synonymous with the culture.
+There are many different alcoholic drinks that are popular in Germany.
+Some originate from Germany and others have migrated to become synonymous with the culture.

 2. Aperol Spritz

 Aperol spritz can be found at nearly every restaurant in Germany.
 It’s actually an Italian drink created by mixing together the Aperol pre-made mix, prosecco, soda water, ice, and a slice of orange to top it off.
 The resulting taste is sweet and light.
 This popular summer drink is best enjoyed at a sunny cafe with friends.

 A radler is simply a mixture of half beer and half soda, usually cola or sprite.
 It’s often preferred over a regular beer when you don’t want the full alcohol content, but many prefer to drink these simply because they like the sweeter taste.
 In fact, radler’s are so popular that nearly every German beer brand sells them in pre-mixed bottles.
 As with others listed, this drink is more popular in the hot summer months when people want something light and refreshing to cool down.

 While it’s also found elsewhere, rosé is really popular in Germany, especially in the summer months.
 Rosé is a light-bodied sweeter wine that has a pink color.
 It’s preferred when the weather is warmer because it’s served cold and has a light taste.
 Rosé is originally a French wine but is very popular throughout Germany.
 Although red and white wines are also popular in Germany, rosé is a common drink among locals.